jsummers/oldunzip/readme-ozunreduce.txt

 === Where to get ZIP files that use Reduce compression ===

-You may have to make them yourself.
-Such files do exist in the wild, and can sometimes be found in collections of old DOS software, but they're not common.
+There might be some listed at the Oldunzip/Ozunreduce website.
+They're not common, but they do exist in the wild.
 They might be more common in ZIP files that are inside of other ZIP files, on the theory that such internal files were less likely to be updated by the maintainers of software collections.

-To make them, one way is to find a copy of PKZIP 0.92 (search for PKZ092.EXE), and run it in DOSBox <https://www.dosbox.com/>.
+To make them yourself, one way is to find a copy of PKZIP 0.92 (search for PKZ092.EXE), and run it in DOSBox <https://www.dosbox.com/>.

 Use both the -ea4 and -eb4 options (replace "4" with "1", "2", or "3" if
 desired).
 Files apparently have to be at least 2048 bytes in size in order for